helloItIsThomas/Interactive-Resume-01/DEVLOG.md

-Ok next step is to get a semi-elegant way to mix the drawPos from the currentPos to the targetPos
+Ok next step is to get a semi-elegant way to mix the drawPos from the currentPos to the targetPos.
+A good solution probably is to do some type of timeout thing, or orx-timer or whatever.